Stekeblad/Stekeblads-Video-Uploader/src/main/java/io/github/stekeblad/videouploader/allTheTodos.md

   - selecting thumbnail
 - Collapsed mode for Presets and Uploads (takes up less height)
-- Setting for automatically moving successfully uploaded videos to the recycle bin
+- Setting for automatically moving successfully uploaded videos to the recycle bin (java.awt.Desktop -- public boolean moveToTrash -- since 9)

 #### Java 11 (planned to be released at the end of september)
 - Toast notification when all uploads finished
 - Progress bar on taskbar icon
 - Bundle Java with the program - or was this feature maybe removed?
+JLink??
 - Try remove code that fixes errors in Java 8 (see if they are fixed in 11)
   - On Java 8, function key events is not passed on by TextFields
   - toolbar.getChildrenUnmodifiable()
 - Update YouTube API version (while I'm updating stuff lets update this as well)
+- Solve some old warnings (I have no Idea how many new warnings/errors will appear when updating)
 - http://jdk.java.net/11/
 - https://adoptopenjdk.net/
 - https://gluonhq.com/products/javafx/
 - https://search.maven.org/search?q=g:org.openjfx%20AND%20a:javafx
+-Notes: jlink, jdeps, StackWalker, optional